ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ## Optional Features

-- Cryptographic algorithm negotiation: Transport security protocols should permit applications to configure supported or enabled cryptographic algorithms.
+- Cryptographic algorithm negotiation (AN): Transport security protocols should permit applications to configure supported or enabled cryptographic algorithms.
   - Transport dependency: None.
   - Application dependency: Application awareness of supported or desired algorithms.

-- Application authentication delegation: Some protocols may completely defer endpoint authentication to applications, e.g., to reduce online protocol complexity.
+- Application authentication delegation (AD): Some protocols may completely defer endpoint authentication to applications, e.g., to reduce online protocol complexity.
   - Transport dependency: None.
   - Application dependency: Application opt-in and policy for endpoint authentication

-- Mutual authentication: Transport security protocols should allow each endpoint to authenticate the other if required by the application.
+- Mutual authentication (MA): Transport security protocols should allow each endpoint to authenticate the other if required by the application.
   - Transport dependency: None.
   - Application dependency: Mutual authentication required for application support.

-- DoS mitigation: Transport security protocols may need to support volumetric DoS prevention via, e.g., cookies or initiator-side puzzles.
+- DoS mitigation (DM): Transport security protocols may need to support volumetric DoS prevention via, e.g., cookies or initiator-side puzzles.
   - Transport dependency: None.
   - Application dependency: None.

-- Connection mobility: Sessions should not be bound to a network connection (or 5-tuple).
+- Connection mobility (CM): Sessions should not be bound to a network connection (or 5-tuple).
 This allows cryptographic key material and other state information to be reused in the event of a connection change.
 Examples of this include a NAT rebinding that occurs without a client's knowledge.
   - Transport dependency: Connections are unreliable or can change due to unpredictable network events, e.g., NAT re-bindings.
   - Application dependency: None.

-- Source validation: Source validation must be provided to mitigate server-targeted DoS attacks.
+- Source validation (SV): Source validation must be provided to mitigate server-targeted DoS attacks.
 This can be done with puzzles or cookies.
   - Transport dependency: Packets may arrive as datagrams instead of streams from unauthenticated sources.
   - Application dependency: None.

-- Application-layer feature negotiation: The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7301}}.
+- Application-layer feature negotiation (FN): The type of application using a transport security protocol often requires features configured at the connection establishment layer, e.g., ALPN {{RFC7301}}.
 Moreover, application-layer features may often be used to offload the session to another server which can better handle the request.
 (The TLS SNI is one example of such a feature.)
 As such, transport security protocols should provide a generic mechanism to allow